dislux-hapfyl/redide/README.md

 *Middle Button Click* Paste the Yank [Yanking and Copying text are 2 different things.
 To Yank: Highlight text anywhere outside of app or a different pad *(Ctrl-R)* and with Mouse Scroll-wheel click it and you will "Paste" the text [yank].)

-*Middle Button Click Drag* Scrolls Up/Down
+*Wheel Click Drag* Scrolls Up/Down

 _**Ctrl**-a,e,d,t,n,p,i,b,f,c,v,x,/_ Default POSIX Bindings by Tkinter: move to begin line, line end, delete, transpose, next parg, prev parg, insert tab, back char, fwd char, copy, paste, cut, select all, respectively.